localscripts/ENJOY/Lib/GaugeENJOY/README.md

 * No local `require` needed — pure HTTP import.
 * For best results, host on **raw GitHub** or **your own API** for auto-updates.

----

-Would you like me to make a **“self-hosting boilerplate” version** (so you can easily deploy to your own URL with custom defaults and version tags)?